bharat6174/Loan_Portfolio_Ananlysis_and_Dashboards/README.md

 5. Created 2 seperate sheets, 1 for each dashboard(named as **Dashboard 1**and **Dashboard 2** in the excel file attached).
 6. Made the dashboards and formatted the tiles and charts in the dashboards as per the requirement and visual appeal.
 7. At last added 2 slicers for filtering in the pivot table sheet and attaching the same on dashboards.
-8. Adding switch tiles on left side of the dashboards for faster switching between both dashboards and the data(loan_data).<br>
+8. Added switch tiles on left side of the dashboards for faster switching between both dashboards and the data(loan_data).<br>

 **Note:** There are 3 dashboards in Tableau and 2 in Excel as the main data sheet in Excel is doing the same work as the **Details (Dashboard No. 3)** is doing in Tableau.<br>